parth5805/bitcoin-bunker/INVESTOR_FAQ.md

 **KYC/AML Implementation**:

-- **User Verification**: For app access and guardian verification
+- **Enhanced User Verification**: Multi-tier verification for app access and account creation
+- **Guardian Identity Verification**: Robust KYC procedures for guardian registration and validation
+- **Multi-Factor Authentication (MFA)**: Mandatory MFA for all user accounts and guardian activities
-- **Transaction Monitoring**: Users' Bitcoin transactions are publicly auditable
+- **Transaction Monitoring**: Users' Bitcoin transactions are publicly auditable on the blockchain
-- **Reporting**: Suspicious activity detection capabilities
+- **Suspicious Activity Reporting**: Automated detection and reporting capabilities for unusual patterns
-- **Jurisdiction Compliance**: Adaptable to local regulations
+- **Geographic Compliance**: Adaptable KYC/AML procedures based on user jurisdiction
+- **Identity Document Verification**: Integration with trusted identity verification services
+- **Ongoing Monitoring**: Continuous compliance monitoring and periodic re-verification
+- **Audit Trail**: Complete record of all verification and compliance activities

 ### Q: What if governments freeze or seize funds?